 One effective technique for strengthening dual awareness is to state to yourself (either out loud or in your head) the reality of both selves.
 Here’s a simple script you can use when you awaken from a nightmare or start to experience a flashback or intrusive thought:

 “I am feeling [panicked, frightened, overwhelmed, etc.] because I am remembering [traumatic event], but as I look around I can see that [traumatic event] isn’t happening right now and I’m not actually in danger.”

 Other techniques that can be helpful in bringing you back to the present include tapping or touching your arms or describing your actual environment and what you see when look around (for example, name the place where you are, the current date, and three things you see when you look around).

 If you’re starting to disassociate or experience a flashback, try using your senses to bring you back to the present and "ground" yourself.
 Experiment to find what works best for you.

 Move around vigorously (run in place, jump up and down, etc.); change the position of your body; rub your hands together; shake your head

 Splash cold water on your face; grip a piece of ice; touch or grab on to a safe object; pinch yourself; play with a Slinky, worry beads, or a stress ball

-Blink rapidly and firmly; visualize your safe place in your mind; look around and take an inventory of what you see
+Blink rapidly and firmly; visit your safe place; look around and take an inventory of what you see

 Turn on loud music; clap your hands or stomp your feet; talk to yourself (tell yourself you’re safe, that you’ll be okay)